 Living as an Expat Family in Bangkok,

-The boat to Koh Kret Island.
+The boat to Koh Kret Island in Bangkok.

 It is dusk on the outskirts of Bangkok.
 The evening anthem paying respect to King Bhumibol streams from loudspeakers nearby, as my sons, ages 3 and almost 2, chase each other through the grass where we live, giggling and shrieking.